TheAcharya/Airlift/README.md

 }
 ```

-12. On first usage of Airlift, you will be promted to visit Dropbox.
+12. On first usage of Airlift, you will be promoted to visit Dropbox.
 13. Copy and paste the full Dropbox URL into your browser.

 ```txt